 Manual Therapy & Fibromyalgia

 The manual therapy treatment process that we take with Fibromyalgia patients highly depends on the initial exam, where we ask questions about medical history and current pain levels to determine what therapies our patients.
-Depending on his initial findings, Dr. Wright will create a strategy using a combination of different manipulation techniques that will benefit pain symptoms, and not be overwhelming for the patient.
+Depending on his initial findings, Dr. Parker will create a strategy using a combination of different manipulation techniques that will benefit pain symptoms, and not be overwhelming for the patient.

 The information on this page highlights only a few of the tools / methodologies that are available to our patients being treated for Fibromyalgia.
 Every patient will have unique goals and needs when it comes to manual therapy, and will be treated as so.

 Spinal Cord Pathways

 The spinal cord has three main pathways that transmit information from your body to your brain, and vice versa.

 - Sensation Pathway: determines the feel of tactile touch, vibration, movement, and knowing where your body part is any given time.

 - The Motor Pathway: responsible for movement, muscle control, and even bowel control.

 - Pain Pathway: any type of traumas to the body such as physical trauma, burning, and exposure to chemicals.

 Why are the pathways of the spinal cord important?